Consistency of Lloyd's Algorithm Under Perturbations: Proofs of the applications

-\begin{proof} Since $\Xb = \bar{\Xb} + \Wb$, where $\bar{\Xb}$ is of rank $K$ by assumption \ref{asm:SC} and $\Wb$ has row-independent sub-Gaussian error.
-In order to apply Corollary 2.1 in \citet{abbe2022ellp}, it suffices to check the regularity and concentration assumptions under our setting.
-From the proof of Theorem 3.1 in \citet{abbe2022ellp}, we know that the regularity assumption is satisfied by Assumption \ref{asm:SC} (a) and the concentration assumption is satisfied by Assumption \ref{asm:SC} (b) and (c) since
+\begin{proof} Since $\Xb = \bar{\Xb} + \Wb$, where $\bar{\Xb}$ is of rank $K$ by Assumption~\ref{asm:SC} and $\Wb$ has row-independent sub-Gaussian error, it suffices to verify the regularity and concentration assumptions required to apply Corollary~2.1 in \cite{abbe2022ellp}.
+From the proof of Theorem 3.1 in \cite{abbe2022ellp}, we know that the regularity assumption is satisfied by Assumption \ref{asm:SC} (a) and the concentration assumption is satisfied by Assumption \ref{asm:SC} (b) and (c) since